dannycastroaudio/itp/Midterm/README.md

+PHASE 1

 OK SO FIRST I DRAW (INSERT SKETCH HERE)
+I used a graph paper on my iPad and drew the image of a monkey-looking thing. my weird monkey.

 THEN I TRY TO MAKE MONKEY ON CONSOLE. cant firgure out arc orientation.
 I look up youtube how. link to video. explains how orientation is mapped out in p5